 Information on the levels and scale of illegal wildlife trade in the four study countries was harder to source than for legal trade.
 There are severe constraints placed upon obtaining it, yet the more information that is forthcoming, the better insights that can be made into understanding and interpreting the data and building up a more complete picture of the levels of criminal activity associated with wildlife crime and the impact their activities have on society.
 Often government agencies have been unable to share their information, both for operational and confidentiality reasons.
 In some instances, when information was shared it lacked useful details, such as the countries involved in seizures, date of the seizure, unique ID records for seizures, and sometimes the quantity and identity of products seized.
 Whilst it will take time and effort to build the trust needed to foster an environment where government agencies are willing to share their information on wildlife crime/illegal trade, doing so will enable better coordinated responses to illegal wildlife trade both within and between countries.
-According to the CITES website, by March 15, 2023, Kazakhstan and Tajikistan have not filed any CITES Annual Illegal Trade Reports between 2017 and 2022, while Kyrgyzstan has only submitted its 2022 report and Uzbekistan has yet to submit its 2021 and 2022 reports.
+According to the CITES website, by May 8, 2024, Tajikistan has not filed any CITES Annual Illegal Trade Reports between 2017 and 2022, while Kazakhstan has submitted Annual Illegal Trade Reports for 2020, 2021, and 2022, Kyrgyzstan submitted its 2022 report and Uzbekistan has yet to submit its 2021 report.
 Access to such information-which would be fully vetted before being made public, would help to enable the countries in Central Asia to learn and appreciate the common challenges they face in addressing wildlife crime/illegal trade and how to find appropriate solutions.

 Data available from all four countries suggest authorities should be especially vigilant along road networks across borders between the four countries, and additionally into Russian Federation and Mainland China, where much reported illegal trade was reported to occur.
 However, air transport should not be neglected given the cases of particularly live specimens from species including Saker Falcons, and various reptiles, being smuggled using this mode of transport.
 Seizure data in the country profiles can be used by authorities in each country to identify commonly reported trade routes and transport modes for target species, but increased enforcement efforts and consistent data gathering are needed to better understand trends for different taxa and commodities.